TheIndieStone/ProjectZomboidTranslations/README.md

 ## Testing Translations Locally

-To test the translations (or modifie English texts) in your game, place the files from this repository in `…\projectzomboid\media\lua\shared\Translate`
+To test the translations (or modify English texts) in your game, place the files from this repository in `…\projectzomboid\media\lua\shared\Translate`

-You can back the original translation first and then replace the folder or copy/make a symbolic/hard link to a mirror of this repository.
+You can back up the original translation first and then replace the folder or copy/make a symbolic/hard link to a mirror of this repository.

 ## Joining As Contributor